-At the same time, you are also encouraged to share word about your webinar with your audiences.
-Contact the above email if you require any collateral or direct URL info, etc.
+At the same time, you are also encouraged to promote your webinar with your networks.
+Contact the above email if you require any collateral or direct URL info.

 Rehearsals

 If you are preparing to host a webinar, it is important to ensure your audio and video are functioning properly.
 Verify that your microphone is compatible with all devices through which participants will be listening or viewing your presentation, such as laptop speakers or desktop speakers.
 It is recommended to have a reliable internet connection and create a script or presentation notes for each slide.